Syntax Document

 for v in s1 {

-// The type of v is u8, representing the ASCII code value
+// v type is u8, represents ASCII code value

 println(v)